salient-labs/toolkit/README.md

 directory.

 For a list of available subcommands, run `lk-util` with no arguments.
-For usage information, add `--help` to any command.
+For usage information, use `help` as a subcommand or add the `--help` option.

 ### Environment variables